-All host states shall ensure that
+All Host States shall ensure that

-- (A) the offering, solicitation or acceptance of an offer, promise or gift of any pecuniary or other nature, whether directly or through intermediaries, to any public official of the host state, for that official or for a third party, in order that the official or third party act or refrain from acting in relation to the per- formance of official duties to achieve any favour in relation to a proposed investment or any licences, permits, contracts or other rights in relation to an investment; and - (B) any acts complicit in any act described in Paragraph (A), including incitement, aiding and abetting, conspir- acy to commit or authorization of such acts;

-shall be made criminal offences in the host state and subject to appropriate criminal enforcement and sanc- tions.
+(A) the offering, solicitation or acceptance of an offer, promise or gift of any pecuniary or other nature, whether directly or through intermediaries, to any public official of the host state, for that official or for a third party, in order that the official or third party act or refrain from acting in relation to the performance of official duties to achieve any favour in relation to a proposed investment or any licences, permits, contracts or other rights in relation to an investment; and shall be made criminal offences in the host state and subject to appropriate criminal enforcement and sanctions.
 Host states shall make every effort to prosecute such activities in accordance with domestic law.